milankinen/francis/README.md

 ### Differences to Bacon

-Although the public semantics are same, Francis does not 100% implement Bacon.
-These are the differences between Francis and Bacon:

 * Francis does not distinguish `Initial` and `Next` events.
 If your code uses (or assumes) `Bacon.Initial`, it will break

-* Francis does not have `bus.plug(...)` because it leaves streams open forever when used with `bus.plug(bus.map().etc().etc())` (this may change in future though)
+* Francis does not have `bus.plug(...)` because it leaves streams open forever when plugging bus to itself

+* Francis does not support `eventTransformer` for `from*` observable factory functions (at least yet)

 * Due to internal optimizations, latest subscribers receive their emit first from the upstream whereas in Bacon the order is opposite.
-In transactions, this is not the issue because of atomic updates but if your code relies on this undocumented feature, it will break.
+In transactions, this is not the issue due to atomic updates but if your code otherwise relies on this undocumented feature, it will break.
 For example:

 ```js
 const msg = F.once("tsers")